yiannislevy/fifo_queue_paralleled/README.md

-# Real Time Embedded Systems
+# Real Time Embedded Systems; Part 0
 First part is about a FIFO pipe in c, using p-threads to optimize the flow of a struct.
 The struct has a function and and an arg of my choosing.